 Origin Internal Tools

-Origin is Electronic Arts game platform which allows users to purchase, download, and keeps their games up to date.
-The service also supports social features like chatting with friends or broadcasting the users' gameplay to Twitch.tv.
+Origin is a PC game platform by Electronic Arts that allows users to purchase, download, and keeps installed games up to date.
+The service also supports social features like chatting with friends and broadcasting their gameplay to Twitch.tv.

 About the Project